aranvhout/OMSS_generator/tutorial.md

 It’s also possible to apply multiple `DISTRIBUTE_THREE` rules to different `AttributeTypes` within a single matrix.
 Building on the previous example, we now apply a `DISTRIBUTE_THREE` rule to both the shape and color attributes.
-This creates an even more varied and engaging puzzle by distributing three distinct shapes and three distinct colors across each row.
+This creates an even more difficulty puzzle by distributing three distinct shapes and three distinct colors across each row.

 ``` python
 import omss